Spider4956/Golden-Inferno/Chapters/Chapter 6.md

 Zenon noticed her waking up and turned to face her as Winston leapt into the air, the moon acting as his background.
 “ZENON!”
 She shouted as the hammer came swinging down.
 A cloud of dust erupted as the hammer landed and a wave of wind below over, covering Bianca in dust.
 As it settled she saw Winston on one knee, panting with a small stream of blood coming out the side of his mouth.
 Zenon was stood behind him completely unscathed.

 “Good job Winston.”
-The white-haired boy would grin as Winston gave a small smile before letting go of the hammer and collapsing on his side.
-Bianca would rush over and notice his hands had calluses and were bloodied.
+The white-haired boy grinned as Winston gave a small smile before letting go of the hammer and collapsing on his side.
+Bianca rushed over and noticed his hands had calluses and were bloodied.

 “How long have you had him doing this?”